freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-052.md

 ## Description
 <section id='description'>

-You can change the `font-family` of text, to make it look different the the default font of your browser.
-Each browser has some common fonts available to it.

-Change all the text in your `body`, by adding a `font-family` property with the value `sans-serif`.
-This is a fairly common font that is very readable.
+Since all 4 sides of the menu have the same internal spacing, go ahread and delete the four properites and use a single `padding` property with the value `20px`.

 </section>